stevehollx/climb-analyzer/README.md

 * Cat 0 (HC): score > 80000

 This system rewards both length and steepness, so a long moderate climb can score higher than a short steep one.
 It's designed to identify significant climbs that would challenge cyclists or hikers, not just steep driveways.

+## Disk usage info:
+Using NED10m data and N America, my Docker VM uses about 1.1TB of disk.
+I'd recommend a 2TB drive for US analysis, but if you use the SRTM30m data and maybe smaller planet file like Europe, it may run on 512GB.

 ## Static exports